ATTENTION: Due to the situation by COVID-19, the celebration of esLibre 2020 will finally take place completely online. More information here.

 Please forward this call for papers to anyone who might find it interesting.

 The esLibre congress is a meeting of people interested in free technologies, focused on sharing knowledge and experience around them.
-The next edition will be held at Universidad Rey Juan Carlos (Madrid) on 5th and 6th June 2020.
+The next edition will be held online, broadcasting from Universidad Rey Juan Carlos (Madrid) on 18th and 19th September 2020.

 In esLibre we try to have an annual congress that recovers and maintains the ideas of the community, in which we can take advantage of the experience of the old glories and the desire of new people.
 We want to achieve a technical environment, but one that does not forget, and explains, how important it is for technology to be free.